cristianoliveira/awesome4girls/README.md

   - [Wonder Women Tech Summit](https://wonderwomentech.com/)

     Wonder Women Tech’s mission is to highlight, celebrate and educate women and the underrepresented in STEAM industries.
-We create conferences, events and workshops where we bring together changemakers, pioneers, innovators, and high-level speakers and attendees to explore ideas, discussions, and solutions for women and the underrepresented to succeed and thrive

 ## Initiatives/Programs
 ([Go to top](#awesome4girls--))